OpenNebula/docs/source/marketplace/ova_management/import_ova.rst

 The import tool will assume that the provided OVA has been exported from a VMware environment, user must make sure that the provided OVA is compatible with VMware environments.
 Other sources are currently not supported (i.e. Xen or VirtualBox).

-When converting an OVA you will need enough space both in the ``/tmp`` folder and in the destination DS where the disk images are going to be imported.
+When converting an OVA or VMDK you will need enough space both in the ``/tmp`` folder (can be changed by ``--work-dir``) and in the destination DS where the disk images are going to be imported.

 Windows VirtIO drivers
 --------------------------------------------------------------------------------